FAIR Data Point

 The second component is a reference implementation of the metadata registration service: A service implementing the API specification.
 It contains an authentication system to allow maintainers to define and update metadata.
 Read-only access to the data is public.

 The third component is a client of the API: a web front end that can be used to add and edit the information in the metadata registration service, or to query it.
-As an editor, it contains a simple validation of data types based on the Shapes Constraint Language (SHACL).
+The editor generates forms using Data Shapes (DASH) and contains a simple validation of data types based on the Shapes Constraint Language (SHACL).
 It facilitates the creation of metadata profiles as well as filling them, but this is meant to support the FAIR data point, and not meant to replace complete metadata profile development systems like CEDAR.

 Examples of use